tabreturn/tabreturn.github.io/_posts/2018-08-10-processing.py_in_ten_lessons--04-_animation_and_transformation.md

   </mfenced>
 </math>

-Beware aware, though: reflection operations are relative to the origin (0,0).
+Be aware, though: reflection operations are relative to the origin (0,0).
 As an example, add a new red square that is a horizontal reflection of the white original:

 {% highlight py %}
 a = -1; b = 0